signalfx/signalfx-agent/docs/monitors/collectd-spark.md

 master and worker processes.
 For the master configuration, set `isMaster` to true.

-When running Spark on Apache Hadoop / YARN, this integration is only capable of reporting application metrics from the master node.
+When running Spark on Apache Hadoop / YARN, this integration can only report application metrics from the master node.
 Use the collectd/hadoop monitor to report on the health of the cluster.

 <!--- SETUP --->